Suggested minimum rates

 |Type of work||Suggested minimum hourly rate|

-For details of suggested minimum rates in other areas of freelance work, the online NUJ freelance fees guide is recommended.
+For details of suggested minimum rates in other areas of freelance work related to publishing, the online NUJ freelance fees guide is recommended.